dougeby/IntuneDocs/intune/windows-update-settings.md

 Choose how automatic updates are installed, and if necessary, when to restart the device.

-Refer to the Windows reference documentation for full disclose of the following supported options:
+Refer to the Windows reference documentation for full disclosure of the following supported options:

 - **Notify download** – Notify the user before downloading the update.
 Users choose to download and install updates.

-- **Auto install at maintenance time** – Updates download automatically and then install during Automatic Maintenance when the device is not in use or running on battery power.
+- **Auto install at maintenance time** – Updates download automatically and then install during Automatic Maintenance when the device isn't in use or running on battery power.
 When restart is required, users are prompted to restart for up to seven days, and then restart is forced.

   This option can restart a device automatically after the update installs.
 Use the **Active hours** settings to define a period during which the automatic restarts are blocked: